SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 ## Layers
 A trainable model modify the values in the graph to get new outputs with the same input. tf.layer add tranable parameters to a graph.
 Layer package together both the variables and the operations that act on them.
 The densely-connected layer performs a weihte sum across all inputs for each output and applies an activation function.
-The weight and biases are managed by te layer object.
+The weight and biases are managed by the layer object.

 Process to create a dense layer are as below:
   1. Create layers